Aspherical Lagrangian submanifolds, Audin's conjecture and cyclic dilations: Miscellanies

 where $\mathcal{P}(\mathbf{v}_l,x_j)$ is the moduli space of maps $u:\mathbb{C}\rightarrow X$ satisfying the Floer equation $(du-X_{H_t}\otimes dt)^{0,1}=0$, with the obvious asymptotic and tangency conditions.
 In general, ${}_j\mathcal{P}(\mathbf{v}_l,\alpha_l,x_j)$ is defined as the space of the same maps $u:\mathbb{C}\rightarrow X$, but from a varying family of domains obtained by equipping $\mathbb{C}$ with the auxiliary marked points $p_{l-j+1},\cdots,p_l$, which are strictly radially ordered in the sense that

-As before, the boundary strata (\ref{eq:s1}) come from disc bubbles along the Lagrangian boundary $L$, (\ref{eq:s2}) arise from breakings of planes at the origin $0\in D$ when $|p_{l-j+1}|\rightarrow0$, (\ref{eq:s3}) corresponds to the locus where $|p_1|=\frac{1}{2}$, and (\ref{eq:s4}) are the loci defined by $|p_j|=|p_{j+1}|$.
+As before, the boundary strata (\ref{eq:s1}) come from disc bubbles along the Lagrangian boundary $L$, (\ref{eq:s2}) arise from breakings at the origin $0\in D$ when $|p_{l-j+1}|\rightarrow0$, (\ref{eq:s3}) corresponds to the locus where $|p_1|=\frac{1}{2}$, and (\ref{eq:s4}) are the loci defined by $|p_j|=|p_{j+1}|$.

 A count of rigid elements in the moduli spaces ${}_j\overline{\mathcal{P}}(\mathbf{v},\alpha,x)$ for varying $\alpha\in C_\ast^\mathit{BM}(S_I^\circ;\mathbb{K})$ and $\mathbf{v}\in\mathbb{Z}_{\geq0}^m$ supported on $I\subset\{1,\cdots,m\}$ defines a map